eclipse/mosaic.website/content/docs/simulators/network_simulator_cell.md

 ```

 ### Server configuration
-Newer versions of MOSAIC will be able to support a new type of simulation units, called servers.
-Right now traffic management
+MOSAIC supports a type of simulation units, called servers.
+Traffic Management Centers are a specialised type of server.
-centers are handled in the same way as servers will be in the future.
 What differentiates servers from other units is, that
 they are treated as having no geographical location and instead are located "inside the internet.".
 This concept omits prior shortcoming,
 where one would have to configure RSU's as servers.
 Servers are also configured in the `network.json` as follows: